Aaron Shay, Owner/Operator

 My work and intention focuses on the fascial (or connective tissue) network that suffuses the entire body.
 By creating space in the fascia, muscles can move more freely, joints can operate smoothly, and important electrical impulses can travel unimpeded.
 Sometimes, what we think of as tight or knotted muscles are really taut or sticky regions of fascia.
 By slowly engaging and freeing this connective web, I can help clients open new ways of occupying and moving their bodies, often breaking less supportive patterns of movement and creating more range and ease of motion.

 A native of the Northeast, I’ve called Durham home since 2001.
-I spent two years as a commercial fisherman in Alaska, operated a mobile climbing wall, drove an ice cream truck, and spent nearly ten years in the electronic security field before becoming a licensed massage and bodywork therapist (NC Lic. #6858).
-I’ve maintained my National Certification through the National Certification Board For Therapeutic Massage & Bodywork since 2007.
+I spent two years as a commercial fisherman in Alaska, operated a mobile climbing wall, drove an ice cream truck, and spent nearly ten years in the electronic security field before becoming a licensed massage and bodywork therapist.
 In the Fall of 2010, I took over as owner of Broad Street Massage when its founder, Rebecca Brightly, made the move back to the Pacific Northwest to be near family and friends again.

 My Values as a Massage Therapist